5 workouts that are more fun outside

 Trail and Beach Running

 We know: Treadmill running can get old, fast.
-But running the same route through your neighborhood can also lead to motivational malaise.
-Try changing your setting—and increasing the challenge—by running on a different surface.
+Any even running through your neighborhood can lead to motivational malaise if you follow the same route, day in and day out.
+So, try changing your setting—and increasing the challenge—by running on a different surface.

 You could hit a trail and jog on dirt or gravel, or consider beach running: Running on the sand requires more work from your body and, in turn, burns more calories than regular running.
 It's also a great resistance workout for your legs and can improve the strength of your calves and ankles.
 Bonus: You can jump in the water to cool off when you’re done.